Planning on riding the Old Ghost Road? Contact us for help in planning your itinerary and booking your trip.

 Ghost Lake to Specimen Point (38 km)

 Although the profile indicates a nice downhill section for most of the day, the morning's ride is surprisingly hard work.
-A steep trail with plenty of tight switch backs leads down to the Skyline Steps where bikes must be carried down a new staircase.
-Eventually though the trail does ease off into some of the best riding with flowing track through native bush.
-Take a rest at Stern Valley (and grab the insect repellent), as you have your final climb of any significance up ahead through the Boneyard, a boldery terrain dotted with ponds and landslips.
+A steep trail with plenty of tight switchbacks leads down to the Skyline Steps where bikes must be carried down a new staircase.
+Eventually though the trail does ease off into some of the best riding, with flowing track through native bush.
+Take a rest at Stern Valley (and grab the insect repellent), as you have your final climb of any significance up ahead through the Boneyard, a bouldery terrain dotted with ponds and landslips.

 From here the trail speeds up as it follows the new route down towards the tiny Goat Creek Hut, then follows the river valley down to Mokihinui Forks.
 Specimen Point Hut is a little further on, overlooking the clear waters of the river.